crStiv/midl-js/apps/docs/core/actions/etchRune.md

 Etches (mints) a rune on Bitcoin.
 The rune will be etched and revealed in the consecutive transactions.
 This function creates the etching, funding, and reveal transactions.
-The transactions won't be broadcasted.
+The transactions won't be broadcast.
 Once the transactions are created, you can broadcast them using the [broadcastTransaction](broadcastTransaction.md) function in the following order: funding, etching, reveal.

 ## Import